Work accounts to ensure they are resolved in a timely manner across the full life of a patient account from creation to payment

-Identify and communicate any issues including system access, payor behavior, account work-flow inconsistencies or any other insurance collection opportunities
+Identify and communicate system access issues, payor behavior, account workflow inconsistencies or other insurance collection opportunities

 Requirements

-Thorough understanding of the revenue cycle process, from patient access (authorization, admissions) through Patient Financial Services (billing, insurance appeals, collections) procedures and policies
+Thorough understanding of the revenue cycle process, from patient access through Patient Financial Services

 Intermediate skill in Microsoft Office (Word, Excel)